gtbjj/gtbjj.github.io/source/_posts/2021-01-24-carnivore-macros-and-calories.md

 title: "Carnivore: Calories and Macros"
 author: Austin
 date: 2021-01-24 05:30:00
-category: [Research, Nutrition, Carnivore]
+category: [Research, Nutrition]
-tags: [keto, macronutrients, calories, fat, protein]
+tags: [keto, macronutrients, carnivore, calories, fat, protein]
 ---

 There are a lot of misconceptions, questions, and nuance around macronutrient ratios (something quite exhaustively harped on in keto circles) within the carnivore communmity.